Ako31415/FIND-CIS-analysis/bQTL-Analysis/readme.md

 # bQTL-Analysis
-This pipeline describes the steps to identify binging quantitative trait loci (bQTL) from transcription factor (TF) binding data in a population of F1 hybrids via local association mapping.
+This pipeline describes the steps to identify binding quantitative trait loci (bQTL) from transcription factor (TF) binding data in a population of F1 hybrids via local association mapping.
 Through the addition of parental DNA methylation data, this pipeline allows for identification of bQTL based on genotype, methylation or both.
-Linear modelling is used to identify significant associations of TF binding frequqncies in the F1 hybrids(Binding maternal allele/(Bindinding maternal allele + Binding paternal allele)) with either the genotype or the methylation state at SNP or INDEL positions.
-The scripts provided here are an example application for a population of maize F1 hybrids with a common mother (B73) and 25 diverse paternal lines for which we generated TF binding Data via MOA-seq in well-watered and drought conditions.
+Linear modelling is used to identify significant associations of TF binding frequqncies (BF) in the F1 hybrids (Binding maternal allele/(Bindinding maternal allele + Binding paternal allele)) with either the genotype or the methylation state at SNP or INDEL positions.
+The scripts provided here are an example application for a population of maize F1 hybrids with a common mother (B73) and 25 diverse paternal lines for which we generated TF binding data via MOA-seq in well-watered and drought conditions.

 ## Special requirements
 - julia (the scripts provided here were tested on version 1.8.1)
-- R 4.4.1
+- R 4.4.1 (version number is critical)

 ## Input data

 1. Genotype information

-This file provides information on the presence ot absence of sequence variants (SNPs or INDELs) in the paternal genomes compared to the maternal reference genome.
+This file provides information on the presence or absence of sequence variants (SNPs or INDELs) in the paternal genomes compared to the maternal reference genome.
 Only positions with at least 2 of the paternal lines carrying the variant while at the same time having TF binding coverage are listed in these files (e.g. MOA polymorphis or MPs from github.com/jengelhorn/AS-MOA).
 One file per chromosome is expected in the following format:
  ```
 #CHROM,POS,A188,A619,B97,CML103,CML247,CML277,CML322,CML333,CML69,HP301,IL14H,Ki11,Ki3,Ky21,M162W,M37W,Mo17,Mo18W,Ms71,NC358,Oh43,Oh7b,P39,Tx303,W22
 B73-chr1,28762,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0,0